kkrt-labs/stwo-brainfuck/README.md

 ## Acknowledgements

-The constraints used here relies on work made by Alan Szepieniec[^3] and sibling article from Neptune Cash[^4].
+The constraints used here rely on work made by Alan Szepieniec[^3] and sibling article from Neptune Cash[^4].
 The Brainfuck compiler and interpreter have been adapted from rkdud007[^5]